Group invariant operators and some applications on norm-attaining theory: Some properties of -invariant mappings

-where $\mu$ is the (normalized) Haar measure on the group $G$.
+where $\mu$ is the normalized Haar measure on the group $G$, for more details see \cite{AGPZ} and \cite[Chapter 7]{ CLO}.
 Notice that if $x \in X$ is already $G$-invariant, then $\overline{x} = x$.
 This, in particular, implies that the mapping $x \mapsto \overline{x}$ is a norm-one projection on $X$ with range $X_G$, that is, $X_G$ is a one-complemented subspace of $X$.
 When it comes to closed convex sets, we have the following result.
+We denote by $\co(A)$ and $\overline{\co}(A)$ the convex hull and the closed convex hull for a set $A$, respectively.

 \begin{proposition} Let $X$ be a Banach space and $C$ be a closed convex subset of $X$.
 Let $G$ be a compact group of $\mathcal{L}(X)$ such that $C$ is $G$-invariant.
 Then, for $z \in C$, its symmetrization $\overline{z}$ belongs to $C$. \end{proposition}